STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 results are placed into the ``next`` vector.

 In example 2 we employ a technique called futurization.
-Futurization is a method by which we can easily transform a code which is serially executed into a code which creates asynchronous threads.
+Futurization is a method by which we can easily transform a code that is serially executed into a code that creates asynchronous threads.
 In the simplest case this involves replacing a variable with a future to a variable, a function with a future to a function, and adding a ``.get()`` at the point where a value is actually needed.
 The code below shows how this technique was applied to the ``struct stepper``.